-A. Plaintiff
+A. Plaintiffs

+Plaintiff Yvonne Becker ("Plaintiff Becker") was an employee of Wells Fargo for approximately 26 years and resides in Martinez, California.

+12. Plaintiff Christopher Nobles ("Plaintiff Nobles") was an employee of Wells Fargo and resides in Fort Worth, Texas.

-- 12. Plaintiff Yvonne Becker ("Plaintiff Becker" or "Plaintiff") was an employee of Wells Fargo for approximately 26 years. - 13.
-Plaintiff Becker resides in Martinez, California, within this District. - 14.
-Plaintiff Becker is a participant in the Wells Fargo Plan. - 15.
-Plaintiff Becker's individual account in the Plan is invested in various investment options offered under the Plan's investment menu in the Class Period. - 16.
-Plaintiff Becker is currently invested in one or more of the Wells Fargo proprietary funds offered by the Plan, including the Wells Fargo target date funds. - 17.
-Plaintiff, like substantially all Plan participants, was not provided any information regarding the substance of deliberations, if any, of the Employee Benefit Review Committee, concerning the Plan's menu of investment options or selection of service providers during the Class Period. - 18.
-Plaintiff otherwise had no knowledge of the substance of the Employee Benefit Review Committee's deliberations. - 19.
-Plaintiff discovered her claims shortly before commencing this action.
+Plaintiff Rosa Ramirez ("Plaintiff Ramirez") was an employee of Wells Fargo and resides in Indian Trail, North Carolina.

+14. Each of the Plaintiffs is a participant in the Wells Fargo Plan because each of them has a colorable claim to benefits under the Plan.

+15. Each of the Plaintiffs' individual accounts in the Plan was or is invested in the investment options offered under the Plan's investment menu in the Class Period, including one or more of the Wells Fargo proprietary funds offered by the Plan.

+16. Plaintiffs, like substantially all Plan participants, were not provided any information regarding the substance of deliberations, if any, of the Employee Benefit Review Committee, concerning the Plan's menu of investment options or selection of service providers during the Class Period.

+17. Plaintiffs otherwise had no knowledge of the substance of the Employee Benefit Review Committee's deliberations.

+18. Each of the Plaintiffs discovered his/her claims shortly before commencing or joining this action.